Buddhist Prayer Beads

 Mala beads have a rich history.
 Malas date back to around the 8th century BCE, when they were in the Indian subcontinent by Hindu meditators.
 Malas were typically made of fragrant woods such as sandalwood or rosewood.
 Rudraksha malas can also be traced back thousands of years.
 In the Hindu traditions, the garlands were used as a method of tracking the repetition of mantras.
 Mantras are used as a form of practicing concentration, and some mantras are prayer to deities.
 This is why they are sometimes called Buddhist prayer beads.
 The use of these strung beads became popular, traveling throughout the region and eventually taking hold with the Buddha’s followers as well.

-As with many of the Buddhist practices we know today, malas traveled across the world, encountered new places, and changed with the cultures of the land.
+As with many of the Buddhist practices we know today, Buddhist prayer beads traveled across the world, encountered new places, and changed with the cultures of the land.
 Malas became popular in China, Japan, Burma, Nepal, and Tibet.
 With each new culture, malas changed slightly.
 Malas from different countries are often distinguishable from one another in their material, tassel, guru bead, spacers, and symbology.
 Although they are traditionally used for counting mantras, people wear necklaces and bracelets in order to carry their practice with them.
 As people wear them, they eventually began to be made from prettier gemstones.
 This is common in the West today; we often see malas made from beautiful gemstones and woods.

 Mala Bead Meaning and Use Today